Epoxy glue is one of the many glues used in woodworking and is becoming more and more popular with passionate DIY-er as well as professionals.

 - What is the service temperature of epoxy glue?

 Disclosure: At zero cost to you, I may get commissions for purchases made through links in this post.
 I earn from qualifying purchases as an Amazon associate.
 Products featured are selected based on quality, performance, and reputation, regardless of affiliate relationships.

 Before we can dive in this article on how to use epoxy glue, it is a good idea to know what this type of adhesive exactly is.

 Epoxy glue is a resin-based glue to which there is a hardener added.
 Usually, one speaks of a two-component adhesive, where the two components will be packaged separately, and the glue can be created by mixing the epoxy resin and the hardener.

-Nowadays, there are also epoxy adhesives available whose components are already has been mixed.
+Nowadays, many brands like for example Gorilla glues offer epoxy adhesives whose components are already has been mixed.